BEFE (BEFE) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 BEFE Historical Price

-According to the latest data gathered on BEFE live price page, the current price of BEFE is 0.00000906USD.
-The circulating supply of BEFE(BEFE) is 94.33B BEFE , giving it a market capitalization of $854.55K.
+According to the latest data gathered on BEFE live price page, the current price of BEFE is 0USD.
+The circulating supply of BEFE(BEFE) is 94.33B BEFE , giving it a market capitalization of $816.97K.

 The BEFE Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of BEFE based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.